-Wednesday’s PeeWees (5:15 – 6pm) & Children Classes (6 – 7pm) will be located at the Salvation Army Gymnasium located at:
+Wednesday’s PeeWees (5:15 – 6pm) & Children (6 – 7pm) classes will be held at the Salvation Army Gymnasium located at:

 125-137 Johnsonville rd

 Your First Kung Fu Class

 Congratulations on taking the first step.
 Here’s a list of things you should be aware of for your first class: